thomasverweij/hue_spotify/README.md

 - edit credentials in run_app.sh

 ## run
-- run command (on first run: follow the steps to set up authentication):
 ```sh
 sh run_app.sh
 ```
+!! make sure to follow the steps to set up authentication when running this for the first time